Aethylred/puppet-gitlab/README.md

 * *omniauth* Hashes passed to this parameter will be used to configure OmniAuth.
 See the [section on configuring OmniAuth](#Using the OmniAuth parameter).
 The default is undefined, which disables OmniAuth.
 * *allow_sso* If set to true, this will allow GitLab to create users from SSO/OmniAuth logins.
 The default is false.
 * *block_auto_create* If set to true, users created by SSO/OmniAuth logins will need to be approved by an administrator before they can do anything.
 The default is true.
+* *shibboleth* If sets to true this configures GitLab to use the Shibboleth OmniAuth provider.
+See the section on [Shibboleth] for details.

 #### Using the OmniAuth parameter